 It is true that email phishing attacks have become more advanced and sophisticated than before.
-The attackers are using new methods like phishing kits, RaaS, and whaling and spear phishing approaches to target people.
+The attackers use new methods like phishing kits, RaaS, and whaling and spear phishing approaches to target people.
 This has eventually resulted in an increased number of such attacks.

 Whatever method the hacker uses, they always aim to access data or money or infect your device with ransomware and malware.
 The business organization has to bear more negative consequences as successful email phishing attack can often damage their reputation and make them pay fines due to violations of compliance regulations.

 It’s vital to learn how to spot such emails, to prevent email phishing attacks.
 Common signs include spelling and grammar errors, demand urgency, suspicious links, and unknown sender.
-Once you’re sure about a phishing email so, you must follow the necessary steps like changing your password, avoiding sharing your details, and don’t respond to any emails received from unknown or suspicious senders.
+Once you’re sure about a phishing email, you must follow the necessary steps like changing your password, avoiding sharing your details, and not responding to any emails received from unknown or suspicious senders.
 Moreover, use anti-phishing tools and, most importantly, educate yourself about email phishing.